fcrepo4-labs/fcrepo-api-x/README.md

 Docker-compose offers a high degree of control which more suited towards testing and development, while Vagrant is extremely easy to use and perhaps best suited for quickly running a demonstration.

-## API-X POC/demo services
-A description of proof of concept API-X services can be found in [proof-of-concept/README.md](proof-of-concept/README.md)

 ## Prerequisites

 Building the code requires Maven 3.x, and Java 8.